nate-browne/CSE12_Redesign/Lectures/intro.md

 * We will be covering many of the similarities and differences between the languages so that you are able to hit the ground running with these assignments.

-* C++ is a procedural, functional, object-oriented, statically typed programming language.
+* C++ is a procedural, functional, object-oriented, statically typed (but somewhat weakly typed) programming language.
   - Developed by Bjarne Stroustrup in 1985 at Bell Labs
 * It is used frequently in desktop application development, game development, animation (Pixar's tools are built in C++), operating systems, compilers...